African Americans in Early New England

 • In 2020, PVMA published a Juneteenth newspaper exhibit celebrating African American contributions to our nation’s history.
 Learn more here.

-• PVMA has led NEH Landmarks of American History and Culture Workshops for teachers, which continue to develop our scholarship and resources as well as expand our audiences.
+• Since 2013, PVMA has led NEH Landmarks of American History and Culture Workshops for teachers, which continue to develop our African American scholarship and resources as well as expand our audiences.

 • New exhibit in 2021 at Memorial Hall Museum: A Tale of Two Fiddles: By contrasting an historical depiction of Black performers to the lived experience of one contemporary Black musician and entrepreneur, we can see how perception and reality diverged from one another and left lasting impacts on the ways we view issues of race today.

 • July 11, 2021 – Lucy Terry Prince Day: a FREE Day in Old Deerfield with America’s First African American Poet.
 July 11th is “Lucy Terry Prince Day,” marking the bicentennial of the first known African American poet’s death.
-Find detailed Event Schedule here.
+Detailed Event Schedule here.